I enjoy both tent camping and RVs, and I usually stick to state parks and natural areas that allow me to enjoy an authentic Florida experience.

 Boat rentals are also available at the marina, including jet boats, fishing boats and pontoon boats, and you can even charter a cruise and serve food (for a price).
 Water skiing, personal watercraft tours, tubing, wake boarding and parasailing are also available at the marina.

-I walked around the back of the Triple-Circle-D to the horse barn, where the carriage horses are quartered.
+I walked around the back of the Tri-Circle-D to the horse barn, where the carriage horses are quartered.
 Press a button and listen to the 1907 Calliope, once used during parades in the Magic Kingdom.

 Perhaps my favorite amenity was the free boat ferry that transports guests to and from the Magic Kingdom across the lake.
 I saw it as an opportunity for a relaxing evening cruise before dinner.